Supabase MCP server

 1.8K stars

-The Supabase MCP Server enables you to connect your Supabase projects with AI assistants like Cursor, Claude, and Windsurf through the Model Context Protocol (MCP).
-This standardized protocol allows AI assistants to interact directly with your Supabase project to perform tasks such as managing tables, fetching configurations, and querying data.
+The Supabase MCP Server connects your Supabase projects to AI assistants like Cursor, Claude, and Windsurf using the Model Context Protocol (MCP).
+This standardized protocol allows AI assistants to interact directly with your Supabase project to manage tables, fetch configuration, and query data.

 Prerequisites

-You will need Node.js installed on your machine.
-You can verify your installation by running:
+You need Node.js installed on your machine.
+Verify your installation by running:

 node -v

-Go to your Supabase settings and create a personal access token.
-Give it a descriptive name like "Cursor MCP Server".
+1. Go to your Supabase settings and create a personal access token

 {